AustroMelee/Austros-ATLA-World/raw-data/characters/hama.md

 - Name: Hama
 - Nation: Southern Water Tribe
 - Badge: Puppetmaster
-- Short Description: Hama is an old Southern Water Tribe waterbending master who was captured and imprisoned by the Fire Nation.
+- Short Description: Hama is an old Southern Water Tribe waterbender master who was captured and imprisoned by the Fire Nation.
 To escape, she invented the dark and horrifying art of bloodbending.
-- Tags: old, waterbender, innkeeper, bloodbender, master, Southern Water Tribe
+- Tags: Female, Waterbender, Villain, Survivor, Outcast, Fighter, Teacher, Rebel, Mentor
 ```

 ---